emews/emews-project-creator/README.md

 A sample EQPy configuration file can be found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/eqpy.yaml).

+In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqpy template will also install the EQ/Py EMEWS Swift-t extension in `ext/EQ-Py`.
+The extension consists of the following files.

+* `ext/EQ-Py/eqpy.py`
+* `ext/EQ-Py/EQPy.swift`

+These should not be edited by the user.

-For additional explanation of EMEWS Queues and ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)
+For a more thorough explanation of EMEWS Queues and ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)

 ### EQR ###